This article provides a description of the General Data Protection Regulation (GDPR) and how Bizness Apps helps handle it.

 Yes, you may still need to comply.
 Please see the previous question and answer.

-What happens if we don't comply with the GDPR?
+- What happens if we do not comply with the GDPR?

 Chances are no, but seek professional assistance for your specific use case.

 In your entity’s relationship with Bizness Apps, we are the Subprocessor and you are the Data Processor of your client, the Controller.
 The end user is the Data Subject.
-What does this mean for you?
 In order to have complete compliance, there needs to be a signed DPA between Bizness Apps and the reseller, as well as a signed DPA between the reseller and the small business client.